Garden Word of the Day

 Take $5 off planting calendars from Forging Time with the code DAILYGARDEN841.
 This is an excellent resource with some amazing photos.

 Cedar Apple Rust

 I found this in my juniper tree and had to learn more.

-Cedar apple rust is caused by a fungus (Gymnosporangium juniperi-virginianae) that needs both apples and cedar trees to complete its lifecycle.
+Cedar apple rust fungi (Gymnosporangium juniperi-virginianae) need apples and cedar trees to complete their lifecycle.
 Crabapples, junipers, hawthorn, and quince can also be carriers.

 Infected eastern red cedars produce reddish-brown galls that can be up to 1” in diameter.
 They look a little like cones, at first, but not really.
 If you look closely, you can see tiny pimples all over these growths.
 After spring rains, these pimples swell and produce spore-producing, gelatinous orange arms that look like something out of a horror movie.

 These fungi produce four different types of spores: aeciospores, basidiospores, spermatia, and teliospores.
 Those bizarre gooey orange horns seen on cedar and juniper are the teliospore stage.
 These horns germinate to produce basidia.
 Basidia are club-shaped, spore-producing structures.
 The basidia release basidiospores which then travel, for up to two miles, on any breezes that happen by.